 a payment summary for each employee, stating what each employee received in wages or salary, the payroll taxes collected from their pay, and some superannuation contributions made on their behalf

-With STP, the payment summary annual report and the payment summary will go away.
+With STP, the payment summary annual report and the payment summary have gone away.

 No more payment summary annual reports

-Because you’ll be updating the ATO on a pay-by-pay basis, you won’t need to prepare a payment summary annual report anymore.
-You’ll just let the ATO know when you’ve made your last pay run of the financial year for your employees.
+Because you update the ATO on a pay-by-pay basis, you don’t need to prepare a payment summary annual report anymore.
+You just let the ATO know when you’ve made your last pay run of the financial year for your employees.

 No more employee payment summaries, either

-Payment summaries won’t need to be sent to employees anymore, so employers won’t be required to produce them.
-The ATO will use Single Touch Payroll reports as the sole record of salary/wages paid, taxes collected, and superannuation contributed.
+Payment summaries don’t need to be sent to employees anymore, so employers aren’t required to produce them.
+The ATO uses single touch payroll reports as the sole record of salary/wages paid, taxes collected, and superannuation contributed.

-Your employees will be able to see the information that would normally be on their payment summary by logging on to myGov.
+Your employees can see the information that used to be on their payment summary by logging on to myGov.

-Payment summaries will be a thing of the past.
+Payment summaries are a thing of the past.
 Employees can find their pay-to-date information online.

-There’ll be no more paper forms for reporting your payroll activity to the ATO.
-You’ll need to submit the information online, using a specific format known as SBR (Standard Business Reporting).
-Depending on how you do payroll now, you may need to change software or find a service provider who can produce compliant reports for you.
+There are no more paper forms for reporting your payroll activity to the ATO.
+You need to submit the information online, using a specific format known as SBR (Standard Business Reporting).

 If you use online payroll software, it should be able to handle the job.
 Just make sure it produces ATO-compliant reports.

-If you use desktop payroll software, you’ll need to find a service that can upload your payroll reports, convert them into the ATO’s required format and submit them on your behalf.
+If you use desktop payroll software, you need to find a service that can upload your payroll reports, convert them into the ATO’s required format and submit them on your behalf.

-- If you use spreadsheets or pen and paper, you’ll need to find a service to convert the data into a compliant digital report format and submit it on your behalf.
+- If you use spreadsheets or pen and paper, you need to find a service to convert the data into a compliant digital report format and submit it on your behalf.

 If you don’t already use an accountant or bookkeeper, this could be a good time to start.
 You can find one that’s familiar with online payroll software, in the Xero advisor directory.